 Soon the other major Hopi pueblos (Oraibi, Mishongnovi, Walpi, Kawaika'a and Sikyátki) followed suit.
 The Spaniards searched thoroughly and, finding no gold, left.
 Various explorers appeared over the years but none came to stay until the first Franciscan friars appeared at Awatovi in 1629.

 The village of Sikyátki was destroyed in 1625.
-The padres saw that but didn't take any hints from it.
+The padres saw what remained of that recently destroyed pueblo but didn't take any hints from it.
 Backed by Spanish troops, the fathers forced the people to build the San Bernardo de Aguatubi Mission on top of the former primary kiva of the pueblo.
 Construction of the mission required the cutting and transport of large pine logs across the desert from the Chuska Mountains, more than 100 miles away.
 The mission is reported to have been open for business in 1629, indicating a massive disruption of the people, their religion and their labor.
-A clear marker in the pottery tradition was the appearance of San Bernardo Polychrome, a decidedly inferior product produced at Awatovi after 1629.
+A clear marker in the pottery tradition was the appearance of San Bernardo Polychrome, a product produced at Awatovi after 1629.